 Continue removing the switch board cover with your fingers.

 After the switch board cover removed, you can start removing the keyboard.

-Insert your fingers between the top side of the keyboard and laptop base and carefully lift up the keyboard.
+Insert your fingers between the top side of the keyboard and top cover and carefully lift it up.

 Turn the keyboard upside down and place it on the palmrest.

-Before you pull the keyboard cable from the connector, you’ll have to unlock the connector.
+Before you pull the cable from the connector, you’ll have to unlock the connector.